 When I have a belief or hypothesis in my mind that I think it’s true, consciously or unconsciously, I am more likely to seek more evidence to prove it right.I open my eyes to more positive examples that strengthen the belief but tend to ignore everything else that disprove and violate it.
 I miss to perceive the circumstances objectively and I pick only a part of the data that makes me feel good because it supports my prejudices.
 I am aware of this bias and I am working on it.

 - Interference # 5: Highly Sensitive : Many people confuse the understanding between being sensitive and emotional .
 Many would say both are the same.
 I would say, both are very different.
-To me sensitive persons are those, who have deep emotions within them and do not express it.
+To me sensitive persons are those, who have deep emotions within them.
 Emotional persons are those, who express their emotions irrespective of the situation, I am aware that I am a highly sensitive person.
+Many self help books and authors focus on what happens when our emotions cloud our judgement.
+But what I have not seen is how not taking actions and lacking decisiveness can also build up to ones pent up frustration.
+This is one of my weakness.
 Many a times, I have been on the other side. e.g. The thought of criticism is terrible to me.
 I often go to great lengths to avoid it.
 This leads to people-pleasing as well, and trying my hardest to always make sure everyone likes me and happy with me.
 I’m afraid that people will think I am annoying, I go out of my way to make sure they don’t feel that way.
 Because of this highly sensitive nature.
 I guess it’s with more awareness, time and effort I can come out of this trait.

 My Yearnings :

-- To cross the chasms, between me and my aspirations
+- To bridge the chasm between me and my aspirations

 - Something to look up to